FRC-1721/1721-ChargedUp/docs/developing/developing.rst

 While you will mostly interact with github through git you should know how to make pull requests.

-First go to the current `repo 1721 RapidReact <https://github.com/FRC-1721/1721-RapidReact/tree/main>`_.
+First go to the current `repo 1721 ChargedUp <https://github.com/FRC-1721/1721-ChargedUp/tree/main>`_.

 .. figure:: resources/githubPullrequest.png
    :width: 80%